oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

+## Verifying Public Key for Issuer-signed JWTs {#verifying-public-key-for-issuer-signed-jwts}

+The following methods are RECOMMENDED to ensure the public key to verify the Issuer-signed JWT corresponds to the Issuer:

+- Using JWT Issuer Metadata: Obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+- DID Document Resolution: Retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+If the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
+- X.509 Certificates: Obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain.
+In this case, additionally the `iss` value of the Issuer-signed JWT MUST be
+    - a DNS name that matches a `dNSName` Subject Alternative Name (SAN) [RFC5280] entry of the leaf certificate,
+    - or a URN that matches a `unifiedResourceName` SAN entry of the leaf certificate.

+Other methods for verifying the public key belongs to the Issuer MAY be used but are out-of-scope of this specification.

 # JWT Issuer Metadata {#jwt-issuer-metadata}